Chevrolet Monte Carlo: Specialty nameplates

 Chevrolet released several models inspired by contemporary NASCAR drivers:

 The first model released was the 2002 Dale Earnhardt Signature Edition, also called Intimidator Edition.
 This car had two color schemes: a black body with galaxy silver rocker panels, front and rear air dams, and an all-black body with black ground effects.
 A thin red stripe above the silver ground effects was also included.
 Just behind the rear side windows, the Dale Number 3 logo was placed with Earnhardt's signature below the Number 3 logo.
 The car also featured silver "Intimidator" SS badges on the right side of the trunk, and standard Monte Carlo SS badges on the bottom of the vehicle, just in front of the rear tires.
 An Intimidator badge with the number 3 also appeared on the dash, and Earnhardt's signature appeared on the gauge cluster.
 The interior is all black ("charcoal") leather.
 This edition also came with 5-spoke, diamond-cut wheels and received a GM L36 3800 V6 engine.

 In 2003, the Jeff Gordon edition was released.
-The vehicle came with a superior blue body and silver ground effects, just like the Intimidator Edition; however, the Jeff Gordon edition also received lighter blue ghost flames on the body.
+The vehicle came with a Superior Blue body color and silver ground effects, just like the Intimidator Edition; however, the Jeff Gordon edition also received lighter blue ghost flames on the body.
 It featured the number 24 behind the rear side windows.
 A Jeff Gordon signature was placed on the right side of the trunk, and inside the car received a Jeff Gordon badge on the dashboard and a two-tone gray and black leather-wrapped steering wheel and shift knob.
 It featured 5-spoke, diamond-cut wheels and a GM L36 3800 V6 engine.